9 Powerful Body Language Tips To Instantly Boost Your Confidence

 Engaged body language involves using open gestures, smiling and nodding, and mirroring the expressions and movements of the other person.
 Once you've reached your goal, seal the deal by offering a firm handshake, saying “thank you”, and using good posture.

 Action Steps: Think about upcoming situations in which you want to reach an agreement or win someone over.
 Practice the encounter beforehand using engaged body language.
-In casual conversation, practice mirroring expressions and movements so you feel confident with it before your big meeting.
+In casual conversation, practice mirroring expressions and movements so you feel confident about it before your big meeting.

 5. Remember your arms and legs.